polycube-network/polycube/Documentation/services/pcn-dynmon/dynmon.rst

 The parameter ``empty-on-read`` simply teaches Dynmon to erase map content when read.
 Depending on the map type, the content can be whether completely deleted (like in an HASH map) or zero-ed (like in an ARRAY).
 This is up to the user, to fit its needs in some more complex scenario than a simple counter extraction.

-Concerning the ``swap-on-read`` parameter, please check the :ref:`sec-swap-compiler` section, where everything is detailed.
+Concerning the ``swap-on-read`` parameter, please check the :ref:`sec-code-rewriter` section, where everything is detailed.
 To briefly sum it up, this parameter allows users to declare swappable maps, meaning that their read is performed ATOMICALLY with respect to the DataPlane (which normally would continue to insert/modify values in the map) thanks to these two steps:

-- when the code is injected, the Compiler checks for any maps declared with this parameter and optimizes the code, creating dummy parallel maps to be used later on;
+- when the code is injected, the CodeRewriter checks for any maps declared with this parameter and optimizes the code, creating dummy parallel maps to be used later on;

 - when the user requires a swappable map content, Dynmon alternatively modifies the current map pointer to point to the original/fake one.